-Engineering Experiment Station Georgia Institute of Technology Atlanta, Ga.30332
+Engineering Experiment Station Georgia Institute of Technology Atlanta, Ga.30332 and a standard and and a second second and a second s

 August 1980

 Disclaimer

 The Georgia Institute of Technology and the Engineering Experiment Station, and all technical sources referenced in this report do not (a) make any warranty or representation, express or implied, with respect to the accuracy, completeness, or usefulness of the information contained in this report, or that the use of any information, apparatus, method, or process disclosed in this report may not infringe privately owned rights; (b) assume any liabilities with respect to the use of, or for damages resulting from the use of, any information, apparatus, method, or process disclosed in this report.
 This report does not reflect official views of policy of the above mentioned institutions.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.